Moving to Vancouver, WA? Here’s What It’s Like [INSIDER’S GUIDE]

 Vancouver School District

-The Vancouver School District occupies the Downtown Vancouver Area and reaches a few miles north as well as neighborhoods to the east, almost as far as the 205 Freeway.
+The Vancouver School District boundaries extend from the Downtown Vancouver Area and reach a few miles north as well as neighborhoods to the east, almost as far as the 205 Freeway.
 It serves 24,000 students in:

 - 21 elementary schools